modern-influence-of-ancient-warriors

 Norman warriors excelled in combined-arms operations.
 A typical battle plan involved:

-- Use of mercenary horse archers (often from the Greek or Arab populations) to harass opposing formations.
+- Use of mercenary horse archers (often from the Greek or Arab populations) to harass opposing formations, soften them up, and draw them into unfavorable terrain.

 The Conquest of Sicily (1061–1091)